Striving for Diversity in the workplace is a challenge for management consultancy firms. Is it worth the effort?

 1. Equal opportunities.

 It is widely accepted that society should create equal opportunities for all.
 However, the gender pay gap and homogeneity of senior management in large corporates is evidence that more progress is required.
 By putting diversity on the agenda it becomes a clear objective that aims to level the playing field, reducing the disadvantage that someone may have because of a particular characteristic and increasing fairness.
-With certain events sometimes raising the profile of this issue, it is helpful to see more and more how diversity is a goal more companies are working towards.
+With certain events sometimes raising the profile of this issue, it is great to see that diversity is a goal more companies are working towards.

 2. It has a direct impact on a company’s results.

-McKinsey’s report Why Diversity Matters finds that companies in the top quartile for racial and ethnic diversity are 35 percent more likely to have financial returns above their respective national industry medians.
+McKinsey’s report Diversity wins: How inclusion matters finds that companies in the top quartile for racial and ethnic diversity are 35 percent more likely to have financial returns above their respective national industry medians.
 Furthermore, companies in the top quartile for gender diversity are 15 percent more likely to have financial returns above their respective national industry medians.

 3. Clients expect and value diverse consultancy teams.